Machine Semiotics: Methods

 \section{Methods}

-We present a promising approach for solving the technical problem sketched in the Introduction.
-The suggested solution comprises the fact that meanings are given for a machine by a range of its possible actions to which we refer to as the \emph{action space} in the following.
-Our methods combine dynamic semantics \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a} with reinforcement learning \citep{Skinner57, SuttonBarto18}.
+We present a promising approach for solving the technical problem of fossilization in a machine learning context.
+The suggested solution rests upon the fact that the only relevant meanings are given for a machine by a range of its possible actions to which we refer to as the \emph{action space} in the following.
+Our methods combine dynamic semantics \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a} and formal pragmatics \citep{Grice89, AtlasLevinson81, Horn84, Blutner98b, Blutner06, HawkinsFrankeEA22} with reinforcement learning \citep{Skinner57, SuttonBarto18}.